casanovalx/better-control/README.md

 For arch users who installed through AUR do this to uninstall `sudo pacman -Rns better-control-git`

+For others who installed with makefile follow the lines below :

 ```
 git clone https://github.com/quantumvoid0/better-control
 cd better-control